 Cheryl impresses upon her students that the average growth rate for cancer cells is 100 days.
 That means a single cancer cell becomes two cancer cells in 200 days, 4 cancer cells in 300 days, 8 cancer cells in 400 day, and so on, doubling accordingly until, after about 9 years, it becomes visible on a mammogram.
 Note that it can take an

 Fortunately, there are more loving approaches to breast health screening.
-Two of our favorites: Daily Self Breast Massage and Digital Infrared Thermal Imaging (DITI), aka Thermography Screening.
+Two of our favorites: Daily Self Breast Massage and Medical Thermography Screening, aka Digital Infrared Thermal Imaging (DITI).

-Thermographic Screening is safe and non-invasive (i.e., touch and radiation-free), pain free, FDA approved and endorsed by the American Breast Cancer Foundation.
-Thermal Imaging is subtle, creating a metabolic heat “map” of your breast tissue, thereby disclosing the earliest tissue changes.
+Medical Thermography is safe and non-invasive (no touch and radiation-free), pain free, FDA approved and endorsed by the American Breast Cancer Foundation.
+Thermal Imaging is a subtle physiological screening that produces a metabolic heat “map” of your breast tissue, thereby disclosing the earliest tissue changes.
 Perhaps most importantly, thermography can detect the most aggressive form of breast cancer–inflammatory breast cancer –which mammography cannot.
 To boot, asking for thermal imaging promotes the awareness and demand for healthier, smarter breast screening choices in our health institutions.

 A new study conducted by Peter C Gøtzsche, of the Nordic Cochrane Centre, published September, 2015 in the Journal of the Royal Society of Medicine and titled "Mammography screening is harmful and should be abandoned," strikes to the heart of the matter.
 The actual effect of decades of screening has not been to reduce breast cancer specific mortality, despite the generation of millions of new so-called "early stage" or "stage zero" breast cancer diagnoses.